 This adventure kayaking excursion on Sella River takes kayakers on a 4-hour ride down the river into Picos-de-Europa, and all throughout the beautiful Asturias.

-The Cabriel River is a well-known spot for outdoor river sports such as canoeing, rafting, and of course, kayaking!
+Next up on the list of top 5 places in Spain to go kayaking is The Cabriel River.
+This is a well-known spot for outdoor river sports such as canoeing, rafting, and of course, kayaking!

-The nature surrounding Cabriel River is quite special.
+The nature surrounding the Cabriel River is quite special.
 In fact, it winds through several magnificent natural park reserves.
-These include the Hoces del Cabriel Natural Park, and Cueva de Los Ángeles.
+These include the Hoces del Cabriel Natural Park and Cueva de Los Ángeles.

 The whitewater here is known for being very fun.
 In the summertime, the Contreras dam is opened, and massive amounts of water pour into the river bed.
 This creates the turbulent rapids kayakers love.